DataLayerHost/txms-server/README.md

 Note: Customize your setup and replace `{version}` with the latest release version.

+We are providing customized Docker images for the server.
+You can use the following images:

+- Dockerfile: main Docker image with Node.js and Caddy to be connected with the blockchain provider.
+- Dockerfile.core: Docker image to be connected with the Core Blockchain using RPC.

 ### Docker Compose Example

 Create a `docker-compose.yml` file in the project root: